Texans clinch AFC South title with 20-3 win over Jaguars

+Instead, the Texans (11-5) won their next nine games and 11 of their last 13, capped by Sunday’s 20-3 win over the Jacksonville Jaguars, to clinch the AFC South title.

+“We have a lot bigger goals,” J.J.
+Watt said.
+“I have a lot bigger goals but it’s good.
+Especially after starting 0-3 and everybody writes you off.
+Guys in the locker room believed.
+Guys in the locker room never gave up.”

-HOUSTON — The Houston Texans clinched the AFC South title as Deshaun Watson threw for 234 yards and ran for a touchdown, and DeAndre Hopkins had 147 yards receiving in a 20-3 win over the Jacksonville Jaguars on Sunday.
+Deshaun Watson threw for 234 yards and ran for a touchdown and DeAndre Hopkins had 147 yards receiving in the victory.

-The Texans (11-5) won nine in a row after starting 0-3 to save their season and will make their fifth playoff appearance after winning the division for the fifth time in franchise history.
-Houston returns to the postseason for the third time in four years after bouncing back from last year’s 4-12 record in a season where Watson and J.J.
-Watt sustained season-ending injuries.
+The Texans will make their fifth playoff appearance after winning the division for the fifth time in franchise history.
+Houston returns to the postseason for the third time in four years after bouncing back a 4-12 campaign in which Watson and Watt suffered season-ending injuries.

+“The way we started out, it’s a testament to the players in that locker room,” coach Bill O’Brien said.
+“They’ve always hung tough.
+And to go from 0-3 (and then) go 11-2 in this league is pretty tough to do.
+Give credit to the players.”

-Jaguars owner Shad Khan issued a statement urging his director of football operations, Tom Coughlin, the keep the status quo with coach Doug Marrone and general manager Dave Caldwell — even though the team flopped from a spot in the AFC title game to last place.
+Jaguars owner Shad Khan said in a statement that his director of football operations, Tom Coughlin, has decided to retain coach Doug Marrone and general manager Dave Caldwell — even though the team finished in last place a year after playing in the AFC title game.
+Khan said he agreed with the decision.

+“We get judged on wins and losses,” Marrone said.
+“Obviously, this year, I didn’t do a good job.
+Period.
+I’m never going to step away from that.
+I’m happy with the faith because I do believe I will get this right.”

-Watt sacked him 1 1/2 times to give him 16 this year for his fourth season with 15 or more sacks, second most in NFL history to Reggie White (5).
+Watt sacked Bortles 1½ times to finish with 16 this year.
+Watt has four seasons with 15 or more sacks, second most in NFL history to Reggie White (five).

 The performance by Hopkins gives him 1,572 yards receiving and 115 receptions this season, both career highs.
-His receptions are tied with Andre Johnson (2008) for most in franchise history.
+His catch total tied Andre Johnson (2008) for the most in franchise history.

-Dede Westbrook muffed a punt late in the first quarter recovered by Zach Cunningham.
-The Texans got a first down at the 10 after rookie Tre Herndon received a 27-yard pass interference penalty.

-Two plays later Watson scrambled 5 yards to make it 10-3 early in the second quarter.
+“A lot of guys have amazing seasons, but their team isn’t where it should be,” Hopkins said.
+“So I think everything I’ve been doing has correlated to my team winning, which is even better.”

 The Texans faced a third-and-6 late in the second quarter when Myles Jack deflected a pass and Hopkins grabbed it for a 13-yard gain.
 Miller ran 7 yards for a touchdown on the next play, dragging two defenders into the end zone to make it 17-3.